box/developer.box.com/guides/box-ai/supported-models.md

 <Message type="notice">

-Box AI API is currently in beta which means the available capabilities may change.
+Box AI API is currently a beta feature offered subject to Box’s Main Beta Agreement, and the available capabilities may change.
 Box AI API is available to all Enterprise Plus customers.

 </Message>